 Last week I was in the mood for apple pie, so on Tuesday night I made the dough and the next night when I got home from babysitting and my amazing husband was making supper, I started whipping it right up.
-My favorite cook book to use is The Better Homes and Gardens Cook Book, and the recipe they have is so easy to make and sooo yummy!
+Here is my favorite classic apple pie recipe.
+(For apple custard pie, get the recipe here.)

 For the pastry, you will need: